NamanKanyal/NamanKanyal/README.md

 - 👀 My other hobbies are playing Football, Chess and Reading Science Fiction novels
 - 🌱 I’m currently learning all the things I like.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me : mailid: kanyalnaman11@gmail.com
+- 📫 How to reach me : mail id: kanyalnaman11@gmail.com
 - 😄 I also call myself Bz !
 Short for something great 😄
 - ⚡ Fun fact is that learning facts is not fun at all